Helias/WoWHead-PHP-Extractors/README.md

 ## Usage

-First of all you must configure it by modify the datas on "connect.php".
+First of all you must configure it by modify the data on "connect.php".

 Pay attention about the param '$start = "";' where you should put the entry where the tool start to compare.